transparencyint/CGIP/documentation/architecture-frontend.md

 	});

-`template` references this views template, which will be covered in more detail in the Templating section. `events` is a hash that provides easy and unobtrusive event-binding for the view.
+`template` references the views template, which will be covered in more detail in the Template section. `events` is a hash that provides easy and unobtrusive event-binding for the view.
 In this example a click on the sub DOM-element of this view with the class `.delete` will trigger the function `deleteClicked` to be called.
 There's no need to bind events manually.

-The method `render` takes care of rendering te template to the DOM and therefore uses the model and the template.
-Since this step is repeated very often, our base View class already implements this method and additionaly provides two methods to enhance the process: `afterRender` and `getTemplateData` ->
+The method `render` takes care of rendering the template to the DOM and therefore uses the model and the template.
+Since this step is repeated very often, our base View class already implements this method (so please don't overwrite it) and additionally it provides two methods to enhance the process: `afterRender` and `getTemplateData` ->

 	(…)
 	afterRender: function(){